 Slow the f*ck down: Stillness is an art.
 Watch this TED Talk by Liz Gilbert It’s OK to feel overwhelmed.

 Here’s what to do next which reminds us that; “What is happening with the world right now is that basically all of our pacifiers were yanked out of our mouths — everything that we ever can do and reach for that can get us out of having to be in the existential crisis of being alone with ourselves was taken away, and people are rushing to fill the void.”
 Don’t be hard on yourself if you’re not “productive” or “doing quarantine right.”
 We are all doing our best.

 Learn to identify what you can vs can’t control

 Change is a constant.
 A crisis is an opportunity to learn more about ourselves and grow.
 The focus of what you can influence is typically much smaller than you think… for anything that you are taking personally, or for which you feel helpless, check out this resource by coach Rich Goddard on the layers of control.

 Instead of immediately repressing them, allow them to be felt.
-Recognise what type of Fear-Fight-Flight-Freeze response is engaged (which have evolved historically to protect us), and learn how you can use your body to counteract them.
-Check-in with yourself.
+Recognise what type of Fear-Fight-Flight-Freeze response is engaged (which has evolved historically to protect us), and learn how you can use your body to counteract them.
+Check in with yourself.

 When you feel panicked or highly anxious, think APPLE: Acknowledge – Pause – Pull back – Let go – Explore.